 “There is no sweeter sound to any person’s ear than the sound of their own name…” – Dale Carnegie

 Too often we are writing about us and not about them.
 Writing about us may be fine, especially if you don’t think the people reading the posting know anything about you and your business.
 But writing about the how and the what are probably not that compelling for someone reading through a bunch of job openings.
+And why lead with that?
+Imagine being on a date and the other person talks about themselves for the first half of it.
+Not very enticing, right?

-Ernest Shackleton was an explorer who went to Antarctica several times early in the 20th Century and is famous for not losing any of his men, even under horrible conditions.
+Ernest Shackleton was an explorer who went to Antarctica several times early in the 20th Century is famous for not losing any of his men, even under horrible conditions.

 This is fabled to be his job posting.

 What kind of candidates do you think applied?
 I’m betting this posting weeded out many would-be adventurers.
-Team selection was likely a huge contributor to the survival of every crew member.
-Setting clear expectations allowed those who weren’t sure to be clearer about what they were getting into.
+Team selection was a huge contributor to the survival of every crew member.
+Setting clear expectations allowed those who weren’t sure about the job to be clearer about what they were getting into.
 And it probably appealed strongly to the true adventurer who wanted to test his mettle against the forces of nature.
 But note that this posting is about the person applying and not about Shackleton or the ship.

 If this content puts someone off, then that’s probably a good thing.
-If we’re not a fit, then we want to know that as early as possible.
+If we’re not a fit, then we want to know that as early in the process as possible.
 We don’t want to waste anyone’s time; there is so little of it.
 And by putting this out there, we may have just saved us both some anguish, too.

 For more about finding your fit, check out Sooki, The Saggy Baggy Elephant.
 (Really!)